Last Updated on by

 - Is safe for people that are otherwise healthy

-- Promotes long term weight loss over fast weight loss
+- Promotes long term weight-loss goals over fast weight loss

 How does Noom vs Weight Watchers stack up, compared?